linux-test-project/ltp/README.md

 The latest image is always available at: https://github.com/linux-test-project/ltp/releases

-The discussion about the project happens at ltp mailing list: http://lists.linux.it/listinfo/ltp
+The discussion about the project happens at LTP mailing list: http://lists.linux.it/listinfo/ltp

 The git repository is located at GitHub at: